HaroldAnthony/react-web-dev/README.md

 <b>12-08-2024 11:40</b> - After exploring the possibilities with the <b>useState</b> React hook, the entire day was spent working on the various forms of the <b>props</b> hook, conveying with functions and objects as well.

 <br>

+<b>13-08-2024 12:40</b> - With the learning of the <b>useEffect</b> hook, combining it with the usual <b>useState</b> hook, I am finally done with all the React Native concepts, and ready to move onto project-based learning (which already sounds exciting in my head!).